Corporate Services Contact Us

 Enforcement Directorate Contact No. - 011- 2333 9124

-• Collection, development and dispersal of intelligence for violations under the FEMA, 1999.
-Intelligence inputs are received through various sources such as the Intelligence agencies of Centre as well as States, complaints, etc. Thus, suo motu, i.e. voluntary action by agency is beyond the powers of Directorate of Enforcement.
+• Collection, development, and dispersal of intelligence for violations under the FEMA, 1999.
+Intelligence inputs are received from various sources, including the Intelligence agencies of the Centre and the States, complaints, and other channels.
+Thus, suo motu, i.e., voluntary action by the agency, is beyond the powers of the Directorate of Enforcement.

 • Realisation of penalties/ punishments imposed at the time of winding up the proceedings of matters under FEMA and PMLA.